alexandru-rx/w1887688-Advanced-Server-Side/README.md

 2. Register a new account using the university email address (@westminster.ac.uk).

-3. Verify your account via the backend terminal from above/in submission
+3. Verify your account via the backend terminal (go to logs in Render and you'll see a verification link) from above/in submission

 3. Log in using your credentials.